Frederick William I of Prussia: Relationship with Frederick II

-The love and affection Frederick William had for his heir initially was soon destroyed due to their increasingly different personalities.
-Frederick William ordered Fritz to undergo a minimal education, live a simple Protestant lifestyle, and focus on the Army and statesmanship as he had.
-However, the intellectual Fritz was more interested in music, books and French culture, which were forbidden by his father as decadent and unmanly.
-As Fritz's defiance for his father's rules increased, Frederick William would frequently beat or humiliate Fritz (he preferred his younger sibling Augustus William).
-Fritz was beaten for being thrown off a bolting horse and wearing gloves in cold weather.
-After the prince attempted to flee to England with his tutor, Hans Hermann von Katte, the enraged King had Katte beheaded before the eyes of the prince, who himself was court-martialled.
-The court declared itself not competent in this case.
+After the prince attempted to flee to England with his tutor, Hans Hermann von Katte, the enraged king had Katte beheaded before the eyes of the prince, who himself was court-martialled.
+The king may have thought that Frederick's relationship with Katte was also romantic, a suspicion that may have played a role in Katte receiving a death sentence.
+In any case, the court declared itself not competent in the case of the crown prince.
 Whether it was the king's intention to have his son executed as well (as Voltaire claims) is not clear.
 However, the Holy Roman Emperor Charles VI intervened, claiming that a prince could only be tried by the Imperial Diet of the Holy Roman Empire itself.
 Frederick was imprisoned in the Fortress of Küstrin from 2 September to 19 November 1731 and exiled from court until February 1732, during which time he was rigorously schooled in matters of state.
-After achieving a measure of reconciliation, Frederick William had his son married to Princess Elisabeth Christine of Brunswick-Wolfenbüttel-Bevern, whom Frederick despised, but then grudgingly allowed him to indulge in his musical and literary interests again.
+After achieving a measure of reconciliation, Frederick William had his son married to Princess Elisabeth Christine of Brunswick-Wolfenbüttel-Bevern, whom Frederick had contempt for, but then grudgingly allowed him to indulge in his musical and literary interests again.
 He also gifted him a stud farm in East Prussia, and Rheinsberg Palace.
-By the time of Frederick William's death in 1740, he and Frederick were on at least reasonable terms with each other.
+By the time of Frederick William's death in 1740, he and Frederick were on at least civil terms with each other.
+However, his son Frederick did not mourn or grieve when his father died and made no public statements about it.

-Although the relationship between Frederick William and Frederick was clearly hostile, Frederick himself later wrote that his father "penetrated and understood great objectives, and knew the best interests of his country better than any minister or general."
+Although the relationship between Frederick William and Frederick was clearly hostile, Frederick wrote in his memoirs that his father "penetrated and understood great objectives and knew the best interests of his country better than any minister or general."

 Marriage and family

 Frederick William married his first cousin Sophia Dorothea of Hanover, George II's younger sister (daughter of his uncle, King George I of Great Britain and Sophia Dorothea of Celle) on 28 November 1706.
-Frederick William was faithful and loving to his wife but they did not have a happy relationship: Sophia Dorothea feared his unpredictable temper and resented him, both for allowing her no influence or independence at court, and for refusing to marry her children to their English cousins.
-She also abhorred his cruelty towards their son and heir Frederick (with whom she was close), although rather than trying to mend the relationship between father and son she frequently spurred Frederick on in his defiance.
+Frederick William was faithful to his wife but they did not have a happy marriage: Sophia Dorothea feared his unpredictable and sometimes violent temper and resented him, both for allowing her no influence or independence at court, and for refusing to marry her children to their English cousins.
+She also abhorred his cruelty towards their son and heir Frederick (with whom she was close), although rather than trying to mend the relationship between father and son she quietly spurred Frederick on in his defiance.
 They had fourteen children, including:

 He was the godfather of the Prussian envoy Friedrich Wilhelm von Thulemeyer and of his grand-nephew, Prince Edward Augustus of Great Britain.